-Put simply, a dietary craving is a sudden or nagging need to eat something and usually a whole lot of that something.
+Put simply, a dietary craving is a sudden or nagging need to eat something, and usually a whole lot of that something.
 And it typically involves food that your personal trainer/coach/doctor might raise an eyebrow at.
-Cravings often happen when you're hungry and thus your blood sugar and energy are low—a recipe for eating on impulse, says Katherine Haysbert, a certified nutrition consultant and certified natural chef.
-But cravings can also strike when you're stuffed (have you ever inhaled a giant chocolate biscuit after gorging yourself on a soup-salad-sandwich combo?
-Thought so).
+Cravings often happen when you’re hungry and thus your blood sugar and energy are low — a recipe for eating on impulse, says Katherine Haysbert, a certified nutrition consultant and certified natural chef.
+But cravings can also strike when you’re stuffed.
+(Have you ever inhaled a giant chocolate chip cookie after gorging yourself on a soup-salad-sandwich combo?
+Thought so.)

 Giving into a craving may make you feel out of control because in a way, you are.
 Our bodies have a hedonic, or pleasure-seeking, system.
 It works alongside your appetite to drive decisions about what you eat based on the “reward” a particular food might deliver, explains Krista Scott-Dixon, PhD, the director of curriculum at Precision Nutrition.

-Although cravings can be rooted in a physiological need for nourishment—like when you skip breakfast and a few hours later you're practically drooling at the sight of a stacked sandwich—most cravings are psychologically connected to what Scott-Dixon likes to call the "emotional anaesthetic", or comfort, that some foods can provide.
-In other words, sure, that biscuit's so good, it's blowing your mind.
-But it might also remind you of baking treats as a kid, giving you a sweet hit of nostalgia.
+Although cravings can be rooted in a physiological need for nourishment — like when you skip breakfast and a few hours later you’re practically drooling at the sight of a stacked sandwich — most cravings are psychologically connected to what Scott-Dixon likes to call the "emotional anesthetic,” or comfort, that some foods can provide.
+In other words, sure, that cookie’s so good it’s blowing your mind.
+But it might also remind you of baking cookies as a kid, giving you a sweet hit of nostalgia.

 Why We Crave Crap

-Wondering why you never seem to lust for carrots or almonds, even if you're a pretty healthy eater (and if you do, mad props)?
-Aside from the comfort food factor, cravings often present themselves when we're out of homeostasis (essentially, balance), so we tend to reach for carbohydrate-rich foods for a quick energy fix, says Haysbert.
-But if you've ever torn through a chocolate bar or a bowl of chips and fell right back into hangry mode shortly afterwards, you know that fix doesn't last.
+Wondering why you never seem to lust for carrots or almonds, even if you’re a pretty healthy eater?
+(And if you do, mad props.)
+Aside from the comfort food factor, cravings often present themselves when we’re out of homeostasis (essentially, balance), so we tend to reach for carbohydrate-rich foods for a quick energy fix, says Haysbert.
+But if you’ve ever torn through a candy bar or a basket of fries and fell right back into hangry mode shortly afterward, you know that fix doesn’t last.